openjusticeok/spi-2023/okc-session/README.md

 You can give the data a look by simply clicking on it in the Environment panel, or by running `View(okc_data)` in your R console.

+**Important Concept: Combining Functions Together With Pipes**

 We can also write some code to give us a more fine-tuned look.
+Combining multiple functions together can create powerful and useful results, and we can make it easier with **pipes**.
 Below is some of the R code we'll use to explore our dataset.
 We'll go through what it does and how it works together:

 ```
 # ==== What variables are there in the data? ====